The Next Generation of Technology

 So, the burning question is: how can we leverage technology to make a safety-first, quality control obsessed supply chain possible?
 And in doing so, can we future-proof Asia’s growing role in global pharma manufacturing?

-The next generation, safety-first supply chain will be powered by intelligence
+The next generation supply chain is powered by intelligence

 Next generation sensors – the path to full visibility

 Future of innovation and reliability are perhaps best illustrated by the next generation of sensors.
 Sensors are not new.
-Our pharma and healthcare customers have been using tech like our SenseAware shipment monitor to track data on temperature, humidity, or exposure for close to a decade.
+Pharma and healthcare customers have been using tech like the FedEx SenseAware shipment monitor to track data on temperature, physical shock, route or location alerts, humidity, light exposure, pressure and current location for close to a decade.
 That way, they can stay in constant contact with their shipment.

 Tomorrow’s digitally enabled supply chain enhances safety and security